apluslms/aplus-manual/m07_admin/02_settings.rst

 **Enrollment starting time** and **Enrollment ending time** in the course settings indicate when the students can enroll to the course.

-**Starting time** and **Ending time** define when enrolled students can submit exercises and receive automatic grades from them.
+**Starting time** and **Ending time** define the starting and ending times for the course.
+They are also the default opening and closing times for course modules.

-The times and dates have the format ``YYYY-MM-DD HH:MM:SS``, that is, year-month-day hours-minutes-seconds in the 24 hour clock.
+The times and dates have the format ``YYYY-MM-DD HH:MM:SS``, that is, year-month-day hours-minutes-seconds in the 24-hour clock.
 For example, ``2016-06-01 12:00:00`` means 1st June 2016 Noon.

 Enrollment starting and ending times do not need to be enclosed within the